Aceh: Religion

-According to 2010 census of the Central Statistics Agency, Aceh is overwhelmingly Muslim-majority where they dominate Aceh with more than 98% or 4,413,200 followers and only 50,300 Protestants and 3,310 Catholics.
+According to 2022 data of the Ministry of Religious Affairs, Aceh is overwhelmingly Muslim-majority where they dominate Aceh with more than 98%.
+While the rest 1.15% of population are Protestants, 0.13% Buddhism and 0.1% Catholics.

 Religious issues are often sensitive in Aceh.
 There is very strong support for Islam across the province, and sometimes other religious groups – such as Christians or Buddhists – feel that they are subject to social or community pressure to limit their activities.
 The official explanation for this action, supported by both the governor of Aceh Zaini Abdullah and the Indonesian home affairs minister Gamawan Fauzi from Jakarta, was that the churches did not have the appropriate permits.
 Earlier in April 2012, a number of churches in the Singkil regency in southern Aceh had also been ordered to close.
 In response, some Christians voiced concern about these actions.
 In 2015 a church was burned down and another attacked in which a Muslim rioter was shot, causing President Joko Widodo to call for calm.

 Human rights

 Caning has increasingly been used as a form of judicial punishment in Aceh.
 This is backed by the governor of Aceh.
 At least 72 people were caned for various offences, including drinking alcohol, being alone with someone of the opposite sex who was not a marriage partner or relative (khalwat), gambling and for being caught having gay sex.
 The Acehnese authorities passed a series of by-laws governing the implementation of Sharia after the enactment of the province's Special Autonomy Law in 2001.
-In 2016 alone, 339 public caning cases were documented by human rights organizations.
+In 2016 alone, 100 public caning cases were documented by human rights organizations.

 In January 2018, the Aceh police, with support from the Aceh autonomous government, raided hair salons known to have LGBT clients and staff as part of an operasi penyakit masyarakat ("community sickness operation").
 The police abused all LGBT citizens within the premises of the parlors and arrested twelve transgender women.
 The arrested trans women were stripped topless, had their heads shaved, and were forced to chant insults at themselves as part of a process "until they really become men".
 The intent of the incident was to reverse what officials deemed a "social disease" and that parents were coming to them upset at the increasing number of LGBT individuals in Aceh.
 The event was decried by human rights organizations local and worldwide, such as Amnesty International.
 Usman Hamid stated for the Indonesia branch of the organization that "cutting the hair of those arrested to 'make them masculine' and forcing them to dress like men are forms of public shaming and amount to cruel, inhuman and degrading treatment, in contravention of Indonesia's international obligations".